-(a) (1.0 pt) An eccentric billionaire has bought a group of islands somewhere in the Pacific, them to raise (and thus preserve) some colonies of rare animal species.
-He has fenced each of dividing them into separate regions surrounded by fences, each of which houses exactly one call different).
-Each fence consists of sections that run between two fenceposts; any fencepoterminus of any number of sections.
-The fences on each individual island are connected to total number of fenceposts on all the islands is 1000, with 1500 sections, enclosing 510 species islands are there? these islands of the species ost can be a ogether.
-The
+(a) (1.0 pt) An eccentric billionaire has bought a group of islands somewhere in the Pacific, and is using them to raise (and thus preserve) some colonies of rare animal species.
+He has fenced each of these islands, dividing them into separate regions surrounded by fences, each of which houses exactly one of the species (all different).
+Each fence consists of sections that run between two fenceposts; any fencepost can be a terminus of any number of sections.
+The fences on each individual island are connected together.
+The total number of fenceposts on all the islands is 1000, with 1500 sections, enclosing 510 species.
+How many islands are there?